brianz/manning-eda-food-delivery-backend/README.md

 ## Notes

-- All of the code worth looking at is in the `foodie2ue` directory
+- All of the code worth looking at is in the `src/foodie2ue` directory
-- The API routes are defined in `foodie2ue/api/routes.py`.
-You can see the API routes and how they map to code at the very bottom of that file in a function called `connect_routes`.
+- The API routes are defined in `src/foodie2ue/api/routes.py`.
+You can see the API routes and how they map to code in a function called `connect_routes`.
+All the `api` code does is HTTP / Flasky things.
+There isn't any domain logic...this code should be dumb and only know about how to serialize/deserialize data and communicate with the service layer.
+- The `service_layer` is where business logic should live.
+It uses domain models and a "Unit of Work" to actually do stuff, like read/write from/to the database.
+- Domain models encapsulate our business objects.
+They are not dependent on any particular database engine.
+- The `admin.py` file is what handles inserting test data.
+It's pretty dumb.
-- This code would be much simpler without these patterns in place.
+- The application code would be much easier to read without these patterns in place.
 However, simpler code would be harder to extract later.
 - There are no tests yet, mostly b/c all this is doing is creating and reading data.
-Add business logic arrives, we can add tests.
+As business logic arrives, we can add tests.